Gamelan: Gamelan outside Indonesia

 Gamelan is widely known in Indonesia and abroad.
 There are many gamelan groups outside Indonesia.
 This is due to several factors like Indonesian migration (Javanese, Balinese, or Sundanese) and cultural interest, which brought and introduced gamelan abroad.
 The government of Indonesia is also actively promoting culture abroad through cultural missions and actively opening Darmasiswa Scholarships for foreign students and lecturers who want to learn Indonesian culture, one of the most preferred is Gamelan.
 Indonesia has exported hundreds of gamelans and supplied gamelan all over the world.
-Gamelan has spread to almost all continents such as America (United States, Mexico, Canada, Suriname), Europe (United Kingdom, Russia, Belgium, Czech Republic, Italy, France, Spain, Ireland, Germany, Switzerland, Netherland, Poland, Portugal), Asia (Singapore, Malaysia, Thailand, China, Japan, Korea), Australia and New Zealand.
+Gamelan has spread to almost all continents such as the Americas (United States, Mexico, Canada, Suriname, Argentina, Chile, Ecuador), Europe (United Kingdom, Scotland, Russia, Belgium, Czech Republic, Italy, France, Spain, Ireland, Germany, Switzerland, Netherland, Poland, Portugal, Serbia, Hungary, Slovakia, Romania), Asia (Singapore, Malaysia, Thailand, China, Taiwan, Japan, South Korea), Israel, Australia, and New Zealand.